chanyaoying/PolarIce/README.md

 4. Make sure that docker is up and running + rabbitmq services from other apps are stopped/removed

-5. run the following to clear cache
+5. Run the following to clear cache
 ```bash
 docker builder prune -a
 ```

-6. run the following in the proj root folder where the docker-compose.yml file is
+6. Run the following in the proj root folder where the docker-compose.yml file is
 ```bash
 docker-compose / docker-compose -d
 ```